Task Scheduler

 The TaskRouter follows the same philosophy as the APIRouter in FastAPI or the Router in FastStream.

-See Synchronization Primitives for more details.
+See Coordination primitives for more details.